-The Recreation Center, a new state-of-the-art facility that opened in August 2003, provides the ESU community with general recreation opportunities and supports the everchanging exercise needs of students interested in pursuing healthy lifestyles.
-The 58,000 square foot facility offers students a four-court arena for basketball, volleyball, and tennis; a fitness center including cardiovascular, free-weight, and selectorized equipment; multipurpose studio for group fitness, dance, martial arts and other exercise programs; fitness arcade featuring Dance Dance Revolution and Game Bikes; racquetball courts; elevated track; indoor and outdoor equipment check-out; locker/shower facilities; seating area; and storage for student organizations, intramurals and sport club equipment.
-The Recreation Center also offers weekly group fitness programs that include kickboxing, abs, yoga, step and other aerobic activities.
-In addition, the Recreation Center offers a variety of special events that include sport tournaments (racquetball, dodgeball, wallyball, tennis), wellness seminars, and clinics.
+The Recreation Center, a new state-of-the-art facility that opened in August 2003, provides the ESU community with general recreation opportunities and supports the ever-changing exercise needs of students interested in pursuing healthy lifestyles.

+The 58,000 square foot facility offers students a four-court arena for basketball, volleyball, and tennis; a fitness center including cardiovascular, free-weight, and selectorized equipment; multipurpose studio for group fitness, dance, martial arts and other exercise programs; fitness arcade featuring Dance Dance Revolution and Game Bikes; racquetball courts; elevated track; indoor and outdoor equipment check-out; and locker/shower facilities.
+The Recreation Center offers comprehensive programs that include Group Fitness, Special Events, and Leagues.

+Weekly group fitness programs are offered that include kickboxing, abs, yoga, step and other aerobic activities.
+On a regular basis, a variety of special events are hosted that include sport tournaments (racquetball, dodgeball, wallyball, tennis), wellness seminars, and clinics.
 For more information on services, hours of operation, policies, and procedures, please visit the Recreation Center Web site at www.esu.edu/reccenter or call the membership service desk at 570-422-2970.